 My excessive collection of face mists is kind of a running joke at Byrdie HQ.
 At press time, my count is 23 strong.
-They all sit in a huddled mass on my desk, and when I'm not spritzing them on, I have a tendency to marvel at them all when the sunlight hits their glass bottles just so, leaving prism-ed shadows on the white desk beneath them.
+They all sit in a huddled mass on my desk, and when I'm not spritzing them on, I have a tendency to marvel at them all when the sunlight hits their glass bottles just so, leaving prism-like shadows on the white desk beneath them.
 (I'm unsure whether such poetic words have ever been said about facial sprays.
-Did I just make things weird?)
+Did I just make it weird?)

 But I stand by my obsession because face mists have done a lot for me and my complexion.
 They're kind of a gateway product for a bona fide skincare regimen—once you start getting in the habit of hydrating and toning your face at any given moment, you start to think about more ways to pamper it.
 Plus, they're highly convenient and generally pretty to look at.
 And there are just so many types to choose from.

 But that alone is a chief pitfall I'm certainly guilty of falling into.
 With my whole fleet of face mists at arm's reach, I generally just reach for whichever bottle catches my eye, spritz it on, and continue with my day.
 But the truth is that certain face mist formulas are better for some skin types than others.
 Beyond the obvious truth of avoiding unnecessary ingredients like too much alcohol (it's drying!) and preservatives, most face mists have a specific aim based on their ingredients, whether it's adding hydration, fighting acne, correcting skin tone, or soothing inflammation.